 Where: The Amazing Chocolate Workshop | Not on the High Street

-This teapot will literally be about as much use as a chocolate teapot, but it certainly does look good enough to eat!
-If they like chocolate AND cups of hot tea, this gift has you covered from all angles — and you can even add a personalised gift tag for that special birthday message.
+This teapot will literally be about as much use as the proverbial chocolate teapot, but it certainly does look good enough to eat!
+If they like chocolate AND cups of hot tea, gifts for tea lovers like this one have you covered from all angles — and you can even add a personalised gift tag for that special birthday message.

 Try Googling: “chocolate teapot” | “edible teacups and saucers” | “chocolate tea set gifts“ to find similar ideas.